ctrekker/Deductive.jl/README.md

-# PropositionalLogic.jl
+# Deductive.jl
-Simple package for expressing and proving logical statements symbolically in Julia
+Simple package for expressing and proving zeroth order and first order logical statements symbolically in Julia

 ## Installation
 Currently this package is unregistered in Julia's general registry.
 Instead install through this repository directly.